Showcasing wallpaper as art by making it into a canvas!

 Worked like a charm.

 I love the way they look now in my daughter’s room up at the cabin.
-It fills the blank wall nicely.
+The artwork fills the blank wall nicely.

 I’m going to add some faux cherry blossoms to the twig heart art I think.